At Age UK Kensington & Chelsea, we’re committed to protecting and respecting your privacy.

 Who has access to your information?

-We are committed to protecting the personal data of our supporters, customers and members.
-Any details you give us will be held in accordance with the Data Protection Act 1998.
+We are committed to protecting the personal information of our supporters, customers and members.
+Any details you give us will be held in accordance with UK Data Protection Legislation.
 Age UK Kensington & Chelsea (including its associated and subsidiary companies) is the sole owner of the information collected on this Site.
 We will not sell, share, or rent this information to third parties, unless we have your explicit permission to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
 Where you have given us permission we may contact you about other services and products or pass your details to similar organisations.

 How long will we keep your personal information?